marionhaney/website-marion/public/content/Projects.md

 ## MindfulNest
 MindfulNest is a tool for preschool classrooms that teaches children emotion regulation techniques using both a tablet app and interactive robotic devices.
-I am worked as a researcher and assessed the prototype product.
 My favorite part of the project was collecting field data at local Pittsburgh preschools!
 - ![600x200](../assets/mn-app-use.png)
 - Tags: Research
 - Badges: